Product

 recover pricing

-The amount you pay for Recover is based on your MRR, because the more revenue you have, the more potential revenue you’re losing from failed payments.
+The amount you pay for Recover is based on your MRR because the more revenue you have, the more potential revenue you lose from failed payments.

 As our customers’ revenue increases, so does our expansion MRR, which leads to growth.

 Now imagine if we were to use per user pricing for Recover instead.
 It wouldn’t make sense.
-Even if we were to charge $100 per user for Recover, our growth potential would be cut dramatically because there’s not a ton of value in people adding more users.
-They could all just share the same password.
+Even if we were to charge $100 per user for Recover, our growth potential would be cut dramatically because there’s not much value in people adding more users.
+They could all share the same password.

-Whether a customer has 1 or 20 users, they don’t necessarily get more value from just having those additional users.
+Whether a customer has 1 or 20 users, they don’t necessarily get more value from those additional users.

 With per user user pricing, your growth becomes dependent on the number of seats you can sell.
 And at that point, it’s almost like retail, which eliminates a lot of the benefits of the SaaS business model.